groboclown/nightjar-mesh/README.md

 ## Words of Warning

-For large clusters, you may find yourself running into the `ListNamespaces` throttling limit.
+For large clusters, you may find yourself running into the AWS `ServiceDiscovery::ListNamespaces` throttling limit.
 If this happens, you may want to make the `REFRESH_TIME` environment variable larger.

 ## Example of Nightjar with a Service